k2view-academy/K2View-Academy/academy/Training_Level_1/08_reference(commonDB)_tables/05_commonDB_quiz.md

 #### Question 3: commonDB Type

-commonDB is a supplemntary Fabric database of the following type:
+commonDB is a supplementary Fabric database of the following type:

 A: Cassandra.